hallvardnmbu/ecosystem/docs/gui.rst

 See :mod:`examples` for a demonstration of how to use the GUI as well as some comments on pros and cons.

+Note: all of these commands below are "automated", meaning that the user doesn't explicitly call on any of them.
+It's all driven by mouse clicks and keyboard input.

 Module for the Graphical User Interface (GUI) for the BioSim project
 --------------------------------------------------------------------
 .. automodule:: biosim.gui